Cherry blossoms along Kanchogai Street

 Ashino Park (Goshogawara City)

-Ashino Park in Goshogawara is a famous cherry blossom spot where Dazai Osamu is said to have played as a child.
-The park is home to a bronze statue of Dazai and a literary monument, making it a very popular tourist spot.
-There is also a lake and a mini zoo, and some locals say that they go to Ashino Park when they want to relax.
+in Goshogawaraa prefectural park, is a famous cherry blossom viewing spot where Osamu Dazai is said to have played in his childhood.
+The park has a bronze statue of Dazai and a literary monument, and is a very popular tourist spot.
+It also has a lake and a mini zoo, and some locals say they go to Ashino Park when they want to relax.

 The park also has weeping cherry trees, which bloom later than Somei-Yoshino, so you can enjoy the cherry blossoms even after the Somei-Yoshino ones have fallen